 Increasing the Payroll Tax Credit and Other Benefits

 The new law would immediately double the cap on the payroll tax credit election to $500,000, and raise it gradually to $750,000 over the next ten years.
-Additionally, the new bill would increase the gross receipt limitation from five million to 15 million.
+Additionally, the new bill would increase the gross receipt limitation from $5M to $15M.
 This allows growing small businesses to continue claiming the payroll credit.
 Finally, the changes would allow companies to claim the credit for eight years rather than five.

 $1,000,000 - 50%*(1,800,0003)* 14%=$98,000